smhillin/kafka_essentials/single_kfka_install.md

 ### By default, Kafka doesn't allow you to delete topics.
 To be able to delete topics

-add the following line at the end of the file:
+Add the following line at the end of the file:

     "delete.topic.enable = true"

 ### Tell kafka to listen on default port 9092

-remove the comment from "listeners=PLAINTEXT://:9092"
+Remove the comment from "listeners=PLAINTEXT://:9092"

 ### Update log directory from temp